Graded stakes race

 A graded stakes race is a thoroughbred horse race in the United States that meets the criteria of the American Graded Stakes Committee of the Thoroughbred Owners and Breeders Association (TOBA).
 A specific grade level (I, II, III or listed) is then assigned to the race, based on statistical analysis of the quality of the field in previous years, provided the race meets the minimum purse criteria for the grade in question.
 In Canada, a similar grading system is maintained by the Jockey Club of Canada.
 Graded stakes races are similar to Group races in Europe but the grading is more dynamic in North America.

-The grading system was designed in 1973 and first published in 1974.
-The original purpose of grading was to identify the most competitive races, which helps horsemen make comparisons of the relative quality of bloodstock for breeding and sales purposes.
 A high grading can also be used by racetracks to promote the race in question.
 When determining Eclipse Award winners, racing journalists will consider the number and grade of a horse's stakes wins during the year.

 In general, stakes race refers to the stake, or entry fee, owners must pay, which generally forms part of the prize money offered to the top finishers.
 Not all stakes races are eligible for grading.
 Notably, races that are restricted to horses bred in a specific state (e.g., the Tiznow Stakes for California-breds) or country (e.g., the races that make up the Canadian Triple Crown, all restricted to Canadian-breds) are excluded, regardless of the purse or quality of field.
 Conversely, some races that are not technically stakes races (usually invitational races where entry fees are not required by the racetrack) may be eligible for grading if they meet the quality standards.

+History

+European authorities implemented the Pattern race system in 1972 and requested that North America implement a similar method, leading to the development of the graded stakes system by TOBA in 1973.
+The first list of North American Graded Stakes was published in 1974.
+The original purpose of grading was to identify the most competitive races, which helps horsemen make comparisons of the relative quality of bloodstock for breeding and sales purposes.

+When the race-grading program was being set up for its 1973 introduction by the American Thoroughbred Owners and Breeders Association it was done so as to match the data formatting in use by the British system being Grade I, Grade II, Grade III.
+However, the advent of the Internet meant that format would eventually be mostly abandoned in favor of G1, G2, G3.
+Used by TOBA itself, and most significantly by Equibase Company LLC that is the official supplier of racing information and statistics to America's Best Racing, Breeders' Cup, Daily Racing Form, NTRA, The Jockey Club, TRA, TVG, and Xpressbet.
+A notable exception to the change in format being the three New York Racing Association tracks.

+Fasig-Tipto began including grading information in 1975, Keeneland Association in 1976, and Daily Racing Form in 1978.
+In 1998, Canada began to grade Canadian races independently.

+Listed stakes were first added as a level in 2013.